wmde/Diff/README.md

 Implementations provided by Diff:

-* StrictComparer: Value comparer that uses PHPs native strict equality check (ie ===).
+* `StrictComparer`: Value comparer that uses PHPs native strict equality check (ie ===).
-* CallbackComparer: Adapter around a comparison callback that implements the ValueComparer interface.
+* `CallbackComparer`: Adapter around a comparison callback that implements the `ValueComparer` interface.
-* ComparableComparer: Since 0.9.
+* `ComparableComparer`: Since 0.9.
 Value comparer for objects that provide an equals method taking a single argument.

-All classes part of the ValueComparer component can be found in <code>includes/Comparer</code>
+All classes part of the ValueComparer component can be found in [src/Comparer]

 ### ArrayComparer

 Added in 0.8

-The Diff\ArrayComparer\ArrayComposer interface contains one method:
+The `ArrayComposer` interface contains one method:

 ```php
 /**